temporalio/documentation/docs/typescript/interceptors.md

 id: interceptors
 title: Interceptors in TypeScript SDK
 sidebar_label: Interceptors
+description: Interceptors are a mechanism for users to modify inbound and outbound SDK calls.
+Interceptors are commonly used to add tracing and authorization to the scheduling and execution of Workflows and Activities.
+You can compare these to "middleware" in other frameworks.
 ---

 Interceptors are a mechanism for users to modify inbound and outbound SDK calls.